-Governance of all matters related to remuneration within the Bank lies with the Nominations and Remuneration Committee (NRC), a Sub-Committee of the Board as at 31 December 2018.
+Governance of all matters related to remuneration within the Bank lies with the Nominations and Remuneration Committee (NRC), a Sub-Committee of the Board.
 The Committee is composed of the Chairman and two other Non-Executive Board members who possess the necessary skills to exercise the appropriate judgement with regards to remuneration matters.